top of page

 The Leicester Longwools

-Now a very rare breed, Leicester Longwool sheep were hugely important in the history of livestock development.
+Now an at risk rare breed, Leicester Longwool sheep were hugely important in the history of livestock development.
 In the 18th century

 Robert Bakewell took the existing Leicester breed and by crossing it with the Lincoln and Ryeland breeds was able to create the new Leicester Longwool breed.